panxulab/LSVI-ASE/README.md

-# Efficient Randomized Exploration in RL with Approximate Sampling
+# More Efficient Randomized Exploration in RL with Approximate Sampling

 This repository contains the source code for the paper titled "More Efficient Randomized Exploration for Reinforcement Learning via Approximate Sampling."